 Hiking Clothes for Summer Travel to Eastern Europe

 If you venture at all outside the city, you'll no doubt encounter great hiking opportunities.
-Eastern Europeans take their hiking seriously - a little stroll to them might be much more than you expect.
+Eastern Europeans take their hiking seriously—what they consider a little stroll might be much more than you expect.
 Make sure that you wear appropriate footwear, sunscreen, bug repellent, and cotton clothing that is comfortable and breathable.

 Given that you might be lugging your suitcase over cobblestones, then up several flights of stairs (many older buildings don't have elevators), pack light!
 Get organized with packing cubes, and carry as few bags as possible.
 But don't forget to pack a range of essentials: for instance, an umbrella or disposable poncho.
 Summer storms are typical and can catch you off-guard when you're sightseeing.
 The poncho option will scream "tourist," but it will keep you from walking around in wet clothing after a downpour.